I have a confession to make:

 2) Chef’s Plate used to be unique.
 Now… not so much.

 The jury remains out as far as long-term diagnosis, but what we know for sure is that Chef’s Plate grew ridiculously quickly within Canada, and that Hello Fresh has not announced plans to change the current company structure much, beyond bringing obvious cost-cutting synergies into play.

 Are Canadian Food Box Subscriptions Worth It?

 Ultimately, only you can decide if the massive increase in ease and convenience are worth the increased cost when it comes to meal kits.
 Personally, you can obviously tell from this article that I’m a fan.
 It allows my wife and I to more equally share cooking duties, it gives us access to meals we would never consider otherwise, and best of all: I don’t have to think about planning dinner until the second I’m ready to start cooking!
-With so many Canadian meal kit companies willing to let you try their service for free, what do you have to lose?
+The amount of mental space that I can now dedicate to other thoughts and endeavours is astounding.
+I should reiterate, that to be fair, grocery shopping and cooking were never my forte.
+If you’re the type of individual that really likes to experiment with new creations on a daily basis, take your time grocery shopping, or watches a ton of cooking shows, then perhaps the super-simplicity of having a healthy delicious dinner show up on your doorstep isn’t worth the same to you that it is to me.
+On the other hand, if you find yourself rushed for time in the evenings, stuck in a bit of a “supper rotation rut”, or find yourself eating out while throwing away food, then a meal kit subscription is honestly a godsend.
+With so many Canadian meal kit companies willing to let you try their service for a crazy reduced rate, what do you have to lose?